---

 ## Conclusion

 The two most important things to get right when upgrading Docker on Ubuntu: use Docker's official repo (not Ubuntu's bundled `docker.io`), and always upgrade all five components together to avoid version mismatch errors.
-Docker 29 — the current stable line — runs API version 1.52 and enforces a minimum of 1.44, so any client or tool from the Docker 24.x era will need to be updated.
+Docker 29 is the current stable line, and Ubuntu 26.04 LTS is now the latest Ubuntu LTS release, so this guide uses Docker's official repository flow for 26.04, 24.04, and 22.04.

 With the official repo configured, future upgrades are two commands: